 Smoking is banned in theatres, in most public buildings and public transport.
 Before smoking in public, it is advisable to check that smoking is permitted and that your companions do not object.

 Malaysian common law guarantees due process of the law to all persons, including overseas visitors.
 Visitors to Malaysia are subject to the same laws as Malaysian citizens (with the exception of immigration, voting and citizenship) and are guaranteed the same protection of the law and the same civil rights.
-As a foreign student you have the constitutional right to express your views and to propagate and publish ideas (popular or unpopular) provided they are not illegal or an incitement to break the law and as long as you conduct yourself in a peaceful and orderly manner with due consideration for others.
+As a foreigner, you have the constitutional right to express your views and to propagate and publish ideas (popular or unpopular) provided they are not illegal or an incitement to break the law and as long as you conduct yourself in a peaceful and orderly manner with due consideration for others.